Ciwiboy/testrepo1/README.md

 # testrepo1
-Thois is for my training in Git
+This is for my training in Git